Viperesss/mitya-nagan-bot/README.md

 # Telegram Read Later Bot

 A Telegram bot written in Go that allows users to save web pages and read them later.
+Users can send links to the bot, store them in a personal collection, and retrieve a random unread page at any time.

 ## Features